Lishen99/rick_astley_piezo/README.md

 5. In the Arduino IDE, select the correct Board (Arduino Uno) and Port from the Tools menu.
 6. Click the "Upload" button (arrow icon).

-The Arduino will reset, and the song should start playing once through the piezo buzzer.
+The Arduino will reset, and the song should start playing through the piezo buzzer.

 ## Code Explanation